rotide/pi-player/README.md

 # pi-player
 This script will:
-- Play videos from the command line utilizing CVLC (command line VLC).
+- Play local videos from the command line utilizing CVLC (command line VLC).
 - Shuffle and play video files in a playlist.
 - When complete, start playing the playlist again using a new random shuffle.